We are sharing ONE month of what our curriculum looks like. Lets break it down:

 1.keen mental suffering or distress over affliction or loss; sharp sorrow;

 How to bring GRIEF into your adoption discussions: Grief is not something we choose.
 It is an unavoidable experience when loss has occurred.
 People have a hard time understanding our grief because “we chose this”.
 We broke our own hearts so we should just be able to accept it and move on, right?
 Absolutely not.
 If you are not grieving you are not feeling and if you are not feeling you are numbing yourself in destructive ways that will stunt your healing and forward movement.
 Grief is normal, grief looks different for every single birth mother and there is NO time frame for how long this great and complex ambiguous loss effects you.
 You will experience different levels of grief, I believe, for the rest of your life.
 It will come and go, get better or worse…but it will always be there, and in unexpected ways you will be triggered by it.
 A song, a smell, a sound…it can take you back in a second.
 DO NOT ignore the grief.
 You need to learn to co-exist with the grief while continuing to take those empowered steps forward.
+(THIS SECTION IS COVERED ON FILM in our exclusive video library that you gain access to as a certified agency)

 Mental health tip: